kotavi/cucumber_projects/README.md

 Add external jar files and click on Finish button

 Create package
-Click on src folder to call manu and choose Java Package Type a name, click on finish
+Click on src folder to call menu and choose Java Package Type a name, click on finish
 Create file <name>.feature inside of the package
-The same way create 2 classes files
+The same way create required classes files

+### Run tests with TestNG
-Outside of the src folder create <name>.xml file
+Outside of the src folder create <name>.xml file Create test runner file (for example see http://toolsqa.com/cucumber/cucumber-options/)

 CucumberProject2